metamystical/mdht/README.md

 ```
 server.js will connect to the global mainline DHT via default UDP port 6881 (which should be forwarded),
 by bootstraping from router.bittorrent.com:6881, and then will begin to respond to requests from
-other nodes, using a random node id.
+other nodes.
 Configuration information and incoming requests are
 displayed on the console.
-The id, routing table and cryptographic seed are
+The routing table and cryptographic seed are
 saved to disk for future restarts.

 server.js interfaces between mdht.js (which in turn interfaces with the DHT network), the user